Swimming pool sanitation: Automated pool cleaners

-Automated pool cleaners more commonly known as "Automatic pool cleaners" and in particular electric, robotic pool cleaners provide an extra measure of filtration, and in fact like the handheld vacuums can microfilter a pool, which a sand filter without flocculation or coagulants is unable to accomplish.
+Automated pool cleaners, also known as "automatic pool cleaners", and in particular electric, robotic pool cleaners provide an extra measure of filtration.
+Like handheld vacuums, they can microfilter a pool, which a sand filter without flocculation or coagulants cannot.

-These cleaners are independent from the pool's main filter and pump system and are powered by a separate electricity source, usually in the form of a set-down transformer that is kept at least 10 ft from the water in the pool, often on the pool deck.
+These cleaners are independent from the pool's main filter and pump system, and are powered by a separate electricity source, usually in the form of a set-down transformer that is kept at least 10 ft from the water in the pool, often on the pool deck.
 They have two internal motors: one to suck in water through a self-contained filter bag and then return the filtered water at a high speed back into the pool water, and one that is a drive motor connected to tractor-like rubber or synthetic tracks and "brushes" connected by rubber or plastic bands via a metal shaft.
 The brushes, resembling paint rollers, are located on the front and back of the machine, and help to remove contaminating particles from the pool's floor, walls, and, in some designs, even the pool steps (depending on size and configuration).
 They also direct the particles into the internal filter bag.

 Other systems

-Saline chlorination units, electronic oxidation systems, ionization systems, microbe disinfection with ultra-violet lamp systems, and "Tri-Chlor Feeders" are other independent or auxiliary systems for swimming pool sanitation.
+Saline chlorination units, electronic oxidation systems, ionization systems, microbe disinfection with ultra-violet lamp systems, and "tri-chlor feeders" are other independent or auxiliary systems for swimming pool sanitation.

 Consecutive dilution

 A consecutive dilution system is arranged to remove organic waste in stages after it passes through the skimmer.
 Waste matter is trapped inside one or more sequential skimmer basket sieves, each having a finer mesh to further dilute contaminant size.
 Dilution here is defined as the action of making something weaker in force, content, or value.

 The first basket is placed closely after the skimmer mouth.
 The second is attached to the circulation pump.
 Here the 25% of water drawn from the main drain at the bottom of the swimming pool meets the 75% drawn from the surface.
 The circulation pump sieve basket is easily accessible for service and is to be emptied daily.
 The third sieve is the sand unit.
 Here smaller organic waste that has slipped through the previous sieves is trapped by sand.

 If not removed regularly, organic waste will continue to rot down and affect water quality.
 The dilution process allows organic waste to be easily removed.
 Ultimately the sand sieve can be backwashed to remove smaller trapped organic waste which otherwise leaches ammonia and other compounds into the recirculated water.
-These additional solutes eventually lead to the formation of disinfection by-products (DBP's).
+These additional solutes eventually lead to the formation of disinfection by-products (DBPs).
 The sieve baskets are easily removed daily for cleaning as is the sand unit, which should be back-washed at least once a week.
-A perfectly maintained consecutive dilution system drastically reduces the build-up of chloramines and other DBP's.
+A perfectly maintained consecutive dilution system drastically reduces the build-up of chloramines and other DBPs.
 The water returned to the pool should have been cleared of all organic waste above 10 microns in size.